 Take an adventurous hike down to Bowling Ball Beach to see the amazing spheres of rock in the surf at low tide.

 Mendocino coast beaches are generally considered too dangerous for wading and swimming, but some sheltered beaches and inlets can be safe under favorable conditions.
-Always check with park rangers about the safety of a particular beach.
+Always check with park rangers about the safety of a particular beach before entering the water.

-Dogs: On leash, always attended.
-Not permitted on most trails.
-In vehicle or tent from 10 PM to 6 AM.
+Dogs must be on leash and always attended.
+Dogs are not permitted on most trails.
+At night they must be confided to a vehicle or tent from 10 PM to 6 AM.

-Russian Gulch State Park's 26 campsites are a short distance inland from the beach, spread along Russian Gulch Creek .
+Russian Gulch State Park Campground features 26 campsites a short distance inland from the beach, spread along Russian Gulch Creek.
 All the campsites are well shaded and can accommodate small RVs, trailers, and tents.
 Russian Gulch also has a Horse Camp and a Group Campsite.

-Hike out to Devil's Punchbowl; kayak, wade, dive, explore tidepools at the beach; hike the Waterfall Trail to the 36-tall falls, hike Fern Canyon, bird watching, cycling and mountain biking on some trails and roads
+Hike out to Devil's Punchbowl.
+Kayak along the coast.
+Wade, dive, and explore tidepools at the beach.
+Hike the Waterfall Trail to the 36-tall falls.
+Explore scenic Fern Canyon.
+Enjoy some bird watching.
+Head out cycling and mountain biking on some trails and roads.

 Russian Gulch State Park Group Campsite